How Many Questions Are on the Test?The learner’s permit test consists of 50 multiple choice questions.

 - A parent or guardian’s signature

 What Happens if you Fail the Test?When you submit your application for your permit, you have ninety days or three attempts to successfully complete the written test.
-If you fail the test within ninety days you are allowed to retake it two more times, though usually you have to wait one day between attempts and you may be charged a reexamination fee each time.
+If you fail the test within ninety days you are allowed to retake it two more times, though usually you have to wait one day between attempts and you will be charged a $4 reexamination fee each time you fail.
 If you fail the test three times or wait longer than ninety days to retake it, then the application will be closed and you’ll have to repeat the process from the beginning.In general, obtaining a learner’s permit is not a difficult process.
-Students who have studied the New Jersey Driver’s Handbook in its entirety rarely have any problem passing the test, and for extra assurance an excellent idea is take one or more of the free practice tests that are available online.
+Students who have studied the Oklahoma Driver’s Handbook in its entirety rarely have any problem passing the test, and for extra assurance an excellent idea is take one or more of the free practice tests that are available online.

 What Kinds of Questions Are on the Test?

-All of the questions that appear on the learner’s permit test are found in the New Jersey Driver’s Handbook, which is also available for free download from the New Jersey MVC website.
+All of the questions that appear on the learner’s permit test are found in the Oklahoma Driver’s Handbook, which is also available for free download from the Oklahoma DPS website.
 The answers to these questions are also found in the handbook, so reading this book cover to cover is your best bet to ensure you achieve a passing score.There are two categories of questions found on the test.
 The first essentially deals with the “rules of the road”, and covers a wide range of information to include:

 - Driving laws (liability insurance laws, alcohol-related laws, pedestrian laws, implied-consent laws)